Python Dictionaries and While Loops for Beginners

 By the end of this post you can

-• understand how to use a for loop in simple scenario
+• write and understand a Python for loop in a simple scenario

 Prerequisites